 Groins, constructed to stabilize the beach at one point, can have a reverse effect for adjacent areas.
-Shoreline erosion increases the beach area updrift of system.
+Shoreline erosion increases the beach area updrift of the groin (A), but decreases it downsystem.
 Even if the site itself is not likely to be flooded, development on it can have a major influence on flooding and flood damage at other locations.
 Any modification that increases runoff or disrupts natural protective systems will increase flooding at other locations, whether it be in the downstream portions of the watershed or inland portions of the coastal area.